 WHAT’S THE BIG DEAL- I CAN GET LED BULBS ANYWHERE AND PLUG THEM INTO MY INSTRUMENT GAUGE?

 This is not a bunch of led “light bulbs”- which are basically 2-16 led chips assembled onto a frame and a bulb socket for the specific application.
 This is a complete replacement of the entire oem bulb frame, flexible circuit board, and bulbs.
 There are NO MORE BULBS- so no more broken copper connector flaps to deal with.
 This is tiny led light chips, and a lot of resistors all soldered onto a brand NEW FLEXIBLE pcb and assembled with NEW, re-designed connector pins on a NEW plastic body frame.
 There are no more copper connectors to corrode or break off, and no more bulbs.
 This is a fully compatible, plug and play replacement unit- take out your old non-functional bulb carrier, and drop in your new solid state KATDASH unit.
 Replace the screws and covers and you’re all set for another 20 years of working instrument pod lighting.

 HOW LONG WILL THE LED LIGHTS LAST?

 Manufacturers typically state that leds will last 10,000 hours to ½ brightness, which is when they’re considered “burned out”.
 I can tell you we have had a “continuous on” test unit going in the office since April 2016.
-We’re over 7000 hours so far, and they’re all still on. [at an average of 40mph and 10,000 miles per year, that’s 28 years of led lit instruments]
+As of Jan 2018, we’re at over 15,000 hours, and they’re all still on. [at an average of 40mph and 10,000 miles per year, 5000 hours = 20 years of led lit instruments]

 IF A LED BURNS OUT, CAN I FIX IT MYSELF?